A ‘Process Thinking’ mindset

 Headquartered in London and with 12 offices and 700 fee earners across the UK, GVA Ltd. (operating as Bilfinger GVA) is one of the largest commercial property advisers operating throughout the UK and Ireland.

-PMA is part of the Property Management Consultancy team at Bilfinger GVA which delivers a highly professional and tailored commercial property management service and is led by Director, Chief Operating Officer, PMC Sharon Walton.
+PMA is part of the Property Management Consultancy team at Bilfinger GVA which is led by Director, Chief Operating Officer, Sharon Walton.
 Clients include property developers, investors and occupiers in the public and private sectors.

-Already familiar with Investors in Excellence having worked with our business improvement experts at three other organisations, Sharon Walton brought us in to first help PMA, which since its expansion in 2010 has seen massive growth and is today managing over 42,000 properties and over 4,000 cashiering transactions, handling £1.6 billion in treasury transactions by a team that has expanded from 40 to 120 staff.
+Already familiar with IiE having worked with our business improvement experts at three other organisations, Sharon Walton brought us in to first help PMA, which since its expansion in 2010 has seen massive growth and is today managing over 42,000 properties and over 4,000 cashiering transactions, handling £1.6 billion in treasury transactions by a team that has expanded from 40 to 120 staff.

 PMA and Investors in Excellence Working Together